w3althambition/bradtraversy-loan-calc-app/readme.md

 - Error HTML object template injected into the dom.
 - Timeout looks to remove the error by class lookup.

-The web app can be viewed **[here](https://w3althambition.github.io/bradtraversy-projects-collection/modernJS-loan-calc-app/index.html)**.
+The completed website can be viewed **[here](https://w3althambition.github.io/bradtraversy-projects-collection/modernJS-loan-calc-app/index.html)**.

 ## number-guesser (modern-js)